Nukit FilterBoxBuilder

 License

-The FilterBoxBuilder and everything it produces are released under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).
+The FilterBoxBuilder is open source, licensed in two parts.
+The builder's software is released under the GNU General Public License v3.0 (GPL-3.0).
+Everything you produce with it, and this documentation, are released under a Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).

 Creative Commons Attribution-ShareAlike 4.0